-We’re talking about swimming in water or getting a bath, of course.
+We're talking about swimming in the water or getting a bath, of course.
 Cats drink water just like any other animal does.

-Since you can’t ask your cat why he doesn’t like being in water, it’s impossible to know for sure.
+Since you can’t ask your cat why he doesn’t like being in the water, it’s impossible to know for sure.
 Even the experts aren’t completely sure why felines and water don’t mix, but they do have a few theories.

 The first is that because cats are native to desert climates, they simply weren’t exposed to water and so they never got used to it as a species.
 However, it stands to reason that they would have warmed up to it at least a little over the last few centuries of domestication.

 Another theory that holds more weight is that cats don’t like the way their coat feels when they’re wet.
 Cats use their stealth and speed to both catch prey and get away from predators.
 When they’re weighed down by a heavy, uncomfortable, soggy fur coat, their ability to move quickly and quietly is restricted.

 However, while cats generally don’t like getting wet, most of them will still enjoy playing with water.
 You’d be surprised at how long a cat can keep herself entertained with a dripping faucet.

 Cats eat grass because it makes them throw up.
 It may sound strange that a cat would want to throw up, but sometimes he has a good reason.
 If he has an upset stomach caused by parasites, a buildup of fur, or something else, he can get relief by throwing up.

 So, he eats a large amount of grass.
 His stomach doesn’t have the right enzymes to break plants down, so his body reacts by expulsing it.
 Your cat gets immediate relief from whatever was bothering him.
 He may even be helping you avoid an expensive vet visit, so thank him next time he eats grass.